swrajpalekar/Supplier-Risk-Scoring/README.md

 Provides actionable risk tiers for decision-making Reveals key risk drivers to guide mitigation strategies

-*NOTE* This is proof of concept, normally this would be connected to an ERP System for Automated constant daily monitoring.
+*NOTE* This is proof of concept, normally this would be connected to an ERP System for automated daily monitoring.